payamt007/Python-Flask-SQL/README.md

 gunicorn wsgi:application --bind 0.0.0.0:8000
 ```

-_Please note that we don't include `.env` files inside project repository, but here, the reason of including this `.env`
+_Please note that we normally don't include `.env` files inside the project repository.
+However, in this case, the reason
-files inside project directory was easing the processing of running project, We the app is run by Kubernetes or similar
+for including this `.env` file inside the project directory is to simplify the process of running the project.
+When the
-platform environmental variables provided by DevOps platform for the application._
+app is run by Kubernetes or a similar platform, environment variables are provided by the DevOps platform and injected
+into the application._

 ### Core SQL Solution